Roku keeps Rebooting & Freezing Itself – Instant Fix

 In order to set up a new connection, choose the ‘setup connection’ on the same window and then provide the network details.

-In case, you find any network related issues, you should follow the on-screen instruction to get fix the issue on your own.
+Also, if you find any network related issues, you should follow the on-screen instruction to get fix the issue on your own.

-Also, if the problem Roku Freezes and Reboots over and over Itself trigger on a particular channel…
+Moreover, if the problem Roku Freezes and Reboots over and over Itself trigger on a particular channel…

 You need to verify: